-Subverted in the episode "Code of Honour", where Picard starts to describe events in Earth history, before lampshading the fact that as the captain he's "Entitled to ramble on about something everyone knows"
+Subverted in the episode "Code of Honour", where Picard starts to describe events in Earth history, before lampshading that as the captain he's "entitled to ramble on about something everyone knows".

 This happens every time Q makes an appearance in the first couple of seasons (other than, obviously, the pilot).
 Characters take turns berating Q for the nasty things he's done to the Enterprise crew, recounting them in order.
-They all but say, "And in your next guest appearance ..."
-Made particularly egregious by the fact that they're not just telling a character what he obviously already knows, they're telling an omniscient character what he couldn't possibly have forgotten.
+They all but say, "And in your next guest appearance ...."
+Particularly egregious in that they're not just telling a character what he obviously already knows, they're telling an omniscient character what he couldn't possibly have forgotten.

 How I Met Your Mother usually averts this by having future Ted provide an explanation for his kids, but sometimes it's played straight, often lampshaded.